-Amici have met with and listened to the stories of hundreds of unaccompanied children over more than two decades.
-Many of these children have experienced significant trauma stemming from extreme poverty, abuse in their home, war, political violence, organized crime, or sexual assault.
-When children attempt to flee to the United States, they face long and hazardous journeys, often crossing several international borders and traveling hundreds of miles on foot, by bus, boat, plane, or precariously riding atop massive freight trains.
+Amici have interviewed and listened to the stories of hundreds of unaccompanied children over more than two decades.
+Many of these children have experienced significant trauma stemming from extreme poverty, abuse, war, political violence, organized crime, or sexual assault.
+When children attempt to flee to the United States, they face long and hazardous journeys, often crossing several international borders and traveling hundreds of miles.
 The "lack of parents or other caregivers places unaccompanied children at higher risks of experiencing additional traumatic events, such as physical or sexual assault, during their trip to the United States."
-These traumatic events compound children's previous traumatic experiences in their home countries.
 Throughout unaccompanied children's migration journey, "separation and disconnection from primary caregivers and family supports puts children at risk for additional exposure to traumatic stressors, adding to the cumulative burden of peri-migration trauma exposure."
 Id. at 20.
 This risk continues when children enter government custody.
 "Because of children's disconnection and limited opportunities for contact with caregivers and family while in government custody, children lack protection from institutional or predatory violence, exploitation, and victimization."
 Id.